aterreno/blog/content/domain-driven-design-what-is-it/index.md

 > Domain-driven design is not a technology or a methodology.
 It is a way of thinking and a set of priorities, aimed at accelerating software projects that have to deal with complicated domains.

 > To accomplish that goal, teams need an extensive set of design practices, techniques and principles.
-Refining and applying these techniques will be the subject of discussion for this site, generally starting from the language of patterns layed out in Domain-Driven Design, by Eric Evans.
+Refining and applying these techniques will be the subject of discussion for this site, generally starting from the language of patterns laid out in Domain-Driven Design, by Eric Evans.

 A good article to start understanding the differences from MDD (model driven) and DDD is [this article](http://domaindrivendesign.org/articles/blog/evans_eric_ddd_and_mdd.html), always from Eric Evans.